 - Review your policy and determine likely coverage.
 Insurance policies are not reader-friendly documents and it can be difficult for individuals to determine exactly what coverage they have following the discovery of a termite infestation or termite damage.
 An attorney is able to review your policy documents and advise you of what coverage you are likely entitled to before you file your claim.

 - Advise you of problems or difficulties with your claim.
 In reviewing your policy and the facts of your unique situation, your attorney will likely obtain a good understanding of what possible defenses to pay your insurance company may raise.
 Knowing in advance what your insurance company may attempt to do can help you avoid unpleasant “surprises” as your claim is presented and processed.

 Termites can damage the structural integrity of buildings, making it unsafe for the occupants.

 - Present your claim with supporting documentation.
 Attorneys who have handled termite damage claims in the past know that insurance claims of any type must be timely presented and supported with certain documentation in order to obtain the highest chances of success.
 Experienced attorneys will know what documentation should be included with your claim paperwork and how to obtain this necessary information.

-- Work with your adjustor.
-Sometimes the adjustor assigned by your insurance company has additional questions or needs to see additional evidence before deciding how to proceed on your claim.
+- Work with your adjuster.
+Sometimes the adjuster assigned by your insurance company has additional questions or needs to see additional evidence before deciding how to proceed on your claim.
 Your attorney can evaluate the reasonableness of the request and determine if it is in your best interest to comply with the request.
-Where the request may be made for purposes of delaying your claim’s resolution, your attorney can speak with the adjustor and encourage the adjustor to act promptly on your claim.
+Where the request may be made for purposes of delaying your claim’s resolution, your attorney can speak with the adjuster and encourage the adjuster to act promptly on your claim.